-Most of the electricity that is generated by the Power Infrastructure Facilities is sold to large utilities or creditworthy customers under PPAs (see "Narrative Description of the Business - Power Infrastructure -

-Overview"), which provide a specified rate, but carry expiration dates and termination rights.
-In particular, the initial 20-year term and the first automatic one-year renewal of the Cardinal PPA ends on December 31, 2014.
-Thereafter, the term of the Cardinal PPA is automatically extended on a year-by-year basis for further terms of one year each, provided that after the expiry of the original term of 20 years, either party may at any time, with at least one year's written notice to the other, terminate the Cardinal PPA.
-As PPAs expire or are terminated, there can be no assurance that the applicable Power Infrastructure Facilities will be able to renegotiate or enter into power supply contracts on terms that are commercially reasonable, if at all, and it is possible that the price received by a Power Infrastructure Facility for power under subsequent arrangements may be reduced significantly.
-It is also possible that subsequent PPAs may not be available at prices that permit the operation of a facility on a profitable basis.
-If this occurs, the affected facility may temporarily or permanently cease operations, which could have an adverse impact upon the business, operating results and financial condition of the facility, which could, in turn, adversely affect the Corporation's results and the Corporation's ability to pay dividends to its securityholders.
-With respect to the Cardinal Facility, the Corporation expects that the price that the OPA will be willing to pay for electricity under any new PPA for the Cardinal Facility will be less than the price paid under the current Cardinal PPA, which could negatively affect the financial performance of the Cardinal Facility.
+Most of the electricity that is generated by the Power Infrastructure Facilities is sold to large utilities or creditworthy customers under PPAs, which provide a specified rate, but carry expiration dates and termination provisions.
+In particular, the first automatic one-year renewal following the initial 20-year term of the Cardinal PPA ends on December 31, 2014.
+As PPAs expire or are terminated, there can be no assurance that the applicable Power Infrastructure Facility will be able to renegotiate or enter into a power supply contract on terms that are commercially reasonable, if at all, and it is possible that the price received by a Power Infrastructure Facility for power under subsequent arrangements may be reduced significantly.
+It is also possible that subsequent PPAs may not be available at prices that permit the operation of a facility on a profitable basis and the affected facility may temporarily or permanently cease operations.
+With respect to the Cardinal Facility, which contributed approximately 22.3% of the Corporation's Adjusted EBITDA and approximately 65.8% of its AFFO in 2012, the Corporation expects that the price that the OPA will be willing to pay for electricity under any new PPA for the Cardinal Facility will be less than the price paid under the current Cardinal PPA, which is expected to negatively affect the financial performance of the Cardinal Facility.